Vider06/V0rtex-Plugin-Official/README.md

 ## What is this repository?

-This is the official V0RTEX Plugin Hub — the central place where all Verified, Elevated, and V0RTEX-Made plugins are published, reviewed, and maintained by the **D.V.V.
-(Dipartimento di Verifica V0RTEX)**.
+This is the official V0RTEX Plugin Hub — the central place where all Verified, Elevated, and V0RTEX-Made plugins are published, reviewed, and maintained by the **S.E.A (Security Enforcement Authoritie**.

 | I want to... | Go to |
 |---|---|